 • Ensure the column is not overloaded.
-We recommend an injection volume of 1 µL or less with ANP methods.
+We recommend an injection volume of 1 µL or less with Aqueous Normal Phase ANP methods.

-• Use 5–10 microM EDTA in the mobile phase and sample diluent.
+—• Use 5–10 microM EDTA or medronic acid in the mobile phase and sample diluent.
 This will help chelate metals that cause problems for phosphates.

 • Try adding 0.01% ammonia to the sample diluent.